The Cardiff Wine Tasting Circle

 I have been a member of the Cardiff Wine Tasting Circle almost from its beginning.
 I am currently Minutes Secretary which I have done for three years.

-I have successfully completed two different WSET courses at UWIC to improve my knowledge of wines and spirits.
+I have successfully completed two different WSET courses at Cardiff Metropolitan University (formerly UWIC) to improve my knowledge of wines and spirits.

 My own personal taste in wines is for the red wines of Spain particularly those of Rioja and La Mancha.
 My other favourites are the red wines of Uruguay, particularly the Tannat grape.